- In Python, an inventory may be mutable, which means the values that it contains are often modified.

 - We define an inventory by enclosing everything to the proper of the equal check-in square brackets.

 - Each element or member is separated by a comma and an area.

 - The primary element during a list always has an index of 0, the second element an index of 1, and so on.

-- An inventory element are often assigned any sort of value that we will assign to ordinary variables, for instance a string or variety .
+- An inventory element is often assigned any sort of value that we will assign to ordinary variables, for instance, a string or variety.

 - We will even mix the various sorts of values within the same list.

 - For example collection = [“5”,” Abdulmomin”,” Where is”]

 - During this example, collection features a numerical value of 5, collection features a value of “Abdulmomin”, and collection features a value of “Where is”.